The CMP for Adobe Creative Cloud plug-in lets you collaborate seamlessly with designers creating assets in Adobe apps.

 To review feedback and respond to comments, Hover over the asset and click Preview, which displays a proofing screen in CMP to annotate over the asset, with the associated feedback.

 After you deal with the feedback, you can upload a new asset from your active window by hovering over the thumbnail and clicking New Draft.
 You can now change the task status to Complete.

 Add creative requests to your existing workflows

-Edit your workflows and find the part where you would like to send a request for a creative to build some assets.
+- Edit your workflows and find the part where you want to send a request for a creative to build some assets.

-Click Add external step and select Adobe Creative Cloud as the external system.
-This acts as the communication step so you should add a description for your users to make them aware that they need to edit the description within your tasks to give instruction to Adobe users..
+- Click Add external step and select Adobe Creative Cloud as the external system.
+This is the communication step, so you should add a description for your users to make them aware that they need to edit the description within your tasks to give instruction to Adobe users.